Dr Raymond Khong

 Keeping our teeth their whitest is a lot harder than it sounds.
 With all the coffee, wine, smoking and other foods that have the ability to stain our teeth on a daily basis, even proper maintenance sometimes leaves them a little lacklustre.
 Teeth whitening is an excellent way to restore the natural colour of your teeth or even make them whiter than your natural colour if you would like.

 To accomplish the whitening of your teeth, we utilise a tray whitening system.
 This tray whitening system is completed in 2 steps.
 The first step is to make an impression of your teeth.
 With this impression, we’ll craft you custom whitening trays that you can use over and over.
 Finally, you will take the whitening gel and put it in the gel for a short period of time over a period of a few days.
-This often results in a whiter smile of 4 - 8 shades!
+This often results in a whiter smile of 4 to 8 shades!

-Crowns
+Dental Crowns

 Over time our teeth begin to weaken and become more susceptible to problems such as decay, cracks, discolouration and others.
 If you feel your smile isn’t what it once was, crowns can help you recover your smile.
 If your dentist notices that a tooth is decayed or seems weakened/cracked a crown may be necessary to make sure that there are no additional problems with the tooth.
 In cases like this a filling or bonding will not be sufficient.